Jamieoh/Digital_Health_OP_Waiting_List_Analysis/README.md

 CSV file or any other open data format.
 4. Visualisation of the result (30 Marks)
 This final step involves presenting the data in the Table generated in Step 3 as a chart.

+### Assignment Analysis:
+- The OP Waiting list.xlsx file contains the data in question which is available at the National Open Data Portal from data.gov.ie.
+- The R_Studio_Assignment_Code.r file contains the R Studio produced to conduct an investigation of the four primary challenges above.
+- The OP_Waiting_Full_Analysis.md file contains the full analysis of the dataset.